Subscribe to Updates

 Increase in blood pressure and mouthwash

-Studies have shown that regular use of mouthwash can increase your blood pressure because these rinses eliminate some helpful bacteria in the mouth.
+Studies have shown that regular use of oral rinses can increase your blood pressure because these rinses eliminate some helpful bacteria in the mouth.
 We also need to know that not all bacteria are bad.
 For example, excessive use of mouthwash can kill nitric acid (here is one good guy!), which is responsible for the healthy cardiovascular system in the body.

 Other serious side effects